RobotCore: An Open Architecture for Hardware Acceleration in ROS 2: Introduction

 Once roboticists can easily harness hardware acceleration across multiple platforms, the next major challenge is \textit{profiling and benchmarking the application}.
 Benchmarking is needed to determine the best mapping of the robotics computational graph to the different hardware resources available to optimize overall robot system performance.
 This is a difficult task, however, since every application is different and deployment scenarios are widespread.
 Full end-to-end system analysis is required to understand how different implementation tradeoffs impact overall performance.
-To enable this analysis, we demonstrate how to leverage prior work~\cite{bedard2022ros2_tracing} and benchmark our ROS hardware acceleration framework with a low-overhead framework for real-time tracing based on the Linux Tracing Toolkit next generation (LTTng)~\cite{desnoyers2006lttng}.
+To enable this analysis, we demonstrate how to leverage prior work~\cite{Bedard_2022} to benchmark accelerated ROS~2 kernels with a low-overhead framework for real-time tracing based on the Linux Tracing Toolkit next generation (LTTng)~\cite{desnoyers2006lttng}.
 We demonstrate analysis of a case study deployment using CPU and FPGA nodes for a simple perception pipeline.

 Using our framework and benchmarking, we diagnose that substantial latency bottlenecks in this computational graph come from inter-node interactions across ROS~2 layers in the CPU.
 We recognize this as an opportunity for design optimization in hardware accelerators, because interaction with the CPU should not be necessary for dataflow between nodes co-located on the same non-CPU platform (e.g., FPGA).